sguduru2017/ticket-service/README.md

     5. Start the application
        # mvn spring-boot:run

+        [The venue size and the number of seconds to hold the seats can be configured in application.yml]

 # Test using Postman or Curl

 1. Find number of seats offered/available by the Venue.